precup/bimon/README.md

     - `REF`: The version to run.
 If not provided, defaults to the current commit.
 - `list` - Lists all remaining possible commits.
     - `--short`: Print only shortened commit SHAs and no log information
+    - `--best`: Sort by best bisect score instead of commit date
 - `status` - Prints summary information about the current bisect.
     - `--short`: Print only the primary status information
 - `set-params EXECUTION_PARAMETERS` - Updates the parameters Godot will be run with.